vansia43/Milestone-Scraper/README.md

 Before using the Milestone Scraper, ensure that you have the following prerequisites downloaded and installed:
 - Python 3
 - Jupyter Notebook
+- ChromeDriver - If you do not have Chrome browser, you can use another browser's driver.

 # Using the Milestone Scraper
 ## Step 1: